Skip to content

 2.3 Trunk and Access Ports

 The previous section covered the 802.1Q tag structure.
-Now the question is: which ports add tags and which ports strip them?
+The next question is: which ports add tags and which ports strip tags?
 End devices like PLCs send untagged frames.
 Switch-to-switch links carry multiple VLANs simultaneously.
-The answer is two port types — access and trunk — each with a specific role.
+2 port types — access and trunk — each serve a specific role.

 End devices — PLCs, HMIs, PCs — send and receive standard Ethernet frames.
-They have no knowledge of VLANs.
-They cannot read or generate 802.1Q tags.
-If a switch sent a tagged frame to a PLC, the PLC would see an unexpected EtherType (0x8100) and discard the frame.
+End devices have no knowledge of VLANs.
+End devices have no ability to read or generate 802.1Q tags.
+If a switch sends a tagged frame to a PLC, then the PLC sees an unexpected EtherType (0x8100) and discards the frame.

-At the same time, a link between two switches needs to carry traffic for multiple VLANs simultaneously.
-Without tags, the receiving switch has no way to know which VLAN a frame belongs to.
+At the same time, a link between 2 switches needs to carry traffic for multiple VLANs simultaneously.
+Without tags, the receiving switch has no way to determine the VLAN membership of a frame.

-The solution is two port types.
+The solution is 2 port types.
 Access ports connect to end devices and handle the tagging transparently.
 Trunk ports connect switches to each other and carry tagged frames for multiple VLANs.
-The behavior of each port type is straightforward once you see it in action.
+The behavior of each port type is straightforward.

-An access port belongs to exactly one VLAN.
-The switch assigns all incoming untagged frames to the port’s configured VLAN (the PVID).
-The switch strips the VLAN tag from all outgoing frames.
+An access port belongs to exactly 1 VLAN.
+The switch assigns incoming untagged frames to the configured VLAN of the port (the PVID).
+The switch strips the VLAN tag from outgoing frames.
 The end device never sees a tag.

 The PLC sends and receives normal Ethernet frames.
-The switch handles all VLAN logic invisibly.
-Trunk ports work differently — they carry the tags explicitly.
+The switch handles VLAN logic invisibly.
+Trunk ports work differently — trunk ports carry the tags explicitly.

 A trunk port carries traffic for multiple VLANs simultaneously.
 The switch tags outgoing frames with the VLAN ID.
-The switch reads the VLAN tag from incoming frames to determine which VLAN they belong to.
+The switch reads the VLAN tag from incoming frames to determine the VLAN membership.

 Configure an allowed VLAN list on every trunk port.
-The switch drops frames for VLANs not in the list.
-This reduces unnecessary broadcast traffic and limits security exposure.
+The switch drops frames for VLANs outside the list.
+The allowed VLAN list reduces unnecessary broadcast traffic and limits the exposure surface.

-The most common mistakes with trunk and access ports are easy to make and hard to notice until something stops working.
+The most common mistakes with trunk and access ports are easy to make and hard to notice until connectivity breaks.

 MistakeSymptomFix

-Access port in wrong VLANDevice cannot reach its gatewaySet correct PVID
+Access port in incorrect VLANDevice has no path to the gatewaySet correct PVID

 Trunk missing a VLANTraffic for that VLAN does not cross the trunkAdd VLAN to allowed list on both ends

-Native VLAN mismatchFrames appear in wrong VLANMatch native VLAN on both ends
+Native VLAN mismatchFrames appear in incorrect VLANMatch native VLAN on both ends

-Trunk connected to non-VLAN-aware deviceDevice receives tagged frames it cannot parseUse access port instead
+Trunk connected to non-VLAN-aware deviceDevice receives tagged frames the device has no ability to parseUse access port instead

 After adding a new VLAN to the network, verify that the trunk ports on every switch carry the new VLAN.
-A trunk that is missing the new VLAN silently drops all traffic for that VLAN on that segment:
+A trunk missing the new VLAN silently drops traffic for that VLAN on that segment:

 # pip install netmiko